MaeiMaei/hellbeast.cf/emergency.markdown

 you can join the public XMPP chat in `public@refuge.lust.hellbeast.cf` ([protocol link](xmpp:public@refuge.lust.hellbeast.cf?join))

 If you can't connect to the server, I might not be around or awake.
-Try another time or contact me per email.
+Try another time or contact me per email [here](mailto:mameaeiscutegirl@gmail.com).

 <br/><br/>